damiencarbery/quotes/quotes.md

 ---

 “Progress always involves risks.
-You can’t steal second base and keep your foot on first.” - Frederick B Wilcox
+You can't steal second base and keep your foot on first.” - Frederick B Wilcox

 ---

 “No one is going to hand me success.
 I must go out & get it myself.
-That’s why I’m here.
+That's why I'm here.
 To dominate.
 To conquer.
 Both the world and myself.” - Unknown

 ---

 “You got a dream… You gotta protect it.
-People can’t do something themselves, they will tell you 'you can’t do it'.
+People can't do something themselves, they will tell you 'you can't do it'.
 If you want something, go get it.
 Period.” - Will Smith

 ---

 “Always go with your passions.
-Never ask yourself if it’s realistic or not.” - Deepak Chopra
+Never ask yourself if it's realistic or not.” - Deepak Chopra

 ---